outoforbitdev/action-release-changelog/README.md

 # action-release-changelog

-A GitHub Action for creating a release from the most recent version in the changelog.
+A GitHub Action designed to create a release based on the most recent changelog entry.

 <p>
   <a href="https://github.com/outoforbitdev/action-release-changelog/actions?query=workflow%3ATest">